andersoncontreira/projects-guidelines/README_example.md

 ## Release notes

-In this session contains the release notes of the project.
+In this section contains the release notes of the project.
 > Version 2.0

 In this version ...